lsst-dm/dm_dev_guide/stack/packaging-third-party-eups-dependencies.rst

 To account for this, it is necessary to explicitly flag this as a TaP package.
 There are two mechanisms for this, depending of the `version of EUPS`_ being used.
-At time of writing, LSST's :doc:`Jenkins <jenkins>` use a version of EUPS which only supports the now-deprecated mechanism.
+At time of writing, LSST's :doc:`Jenkins </build-ci/jenkins>` use a version of EUPS which only supports the now-deprecated mechanism.
 Therefore, in the interests of future proofing, both: